 Gooey, sweet Funfetti Bars have a chocolate chip cookie base topped with marshmallows, chocolate-covered pretzels, mini M&M’s, and sprinkles.

-These loaded bars have it all: a chocolate chip cookie base, gooey melted marshmallows, and plenty of candy on top.
-My mom made them for us growing up, and everyone was obsessed—she’s still known for this recipe, along with her Seven-Layer Bars and Caramelitas.
+These loaded bars really have it all: a soft chocolate chip cookie base, gooey marshmallows that melt into every bite, and a big pile of candy on top.
+My mom made these all the time when I was growing up, and they were a total hit.
+She’s still famous for them, right alongside her Seven-Layer Bars and Caramelitas.

 How To Make Funfetti Bars